hibbitts-design/docsify-this/README.md

 }
 ```

-#### Changing the Default Values of the Docisfy-This Web Page Builder
+#### Changing the Default Values of the Docsify-This Web Page Builder
-You can change the default values of the Docisfy-This Web Page Builder via URL parameters - this is especially useful when doing online sessions or workshops on Docsify-This.
+You can change the default values of the Docsify-This Web Page Builder via URL parameters - this is especially useful when doing online sessions or workshops on Docsify-This.
 The parameters available are:

 ##### url-field
 ```html